 HIS 483.
-ECCE: Anime, History, and Memory.
+Anime, History, and Memory.
 4 Hours.

 This course employs a series of case studies of Japanese animation (anime) to explore the relationships between popular culture narratives and official, public narratives about the past in modern nation states.
 Topics include explorations of colonialism, environment, ethnicity, gender, modernization, nationalism, race, revolutions, and WWII.
-Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.